Women college students--Illinois--Evanston

 Abstract The materials in the Helen Paddock scrapbook date between 1910 and 1915 and document her social, academic, and family life at Northwestern University.
 Included are photographs, newspaper clippings, dance cards, and other memorabilia.

-Abstract Nancy Ellen Rennick (Price) was a member of the College of Liberal Arts, Northwestern University, class of 1954.
-The papers are contained in one archival box and span the years 1951-1954.
+Abstract Nancy Ellen (Rennick) Price was a member of the class of 1954 of Northwestern University's College of Liberal Arts.
+Her papers are contained in one archival box and span the years 1951 to 1954.
 There are nine folders containing schedules and class notes (scant) from some of Price's courses, including three courses in biology, and one folder each from courses in anthropology, American history, English, experimental psychology, genetics, and philosophy.

 Abstract The series includes a scrapbook and a daily calendar.
 The scrapbook dates from the period 1909-1914 and features a variety of materials pertaining mainly to Robinson's social life and academic studies while a student at Northwestern.
 The daily calendar dates from 1910 and includes, for the most part, abbreviated accounts of Robinson's social engagements.